 Designed by a Dutch architect, the authentic colonial style presents a rich and creative combination of two cultures.
 It's easy to be transported to a bygone era while gazing at the beautiful Balinese landscape and enjoying a pot of Earl Grey tea on your bedroom terrace or sitting in the magnificent hall, gin & tonic in hand, waiting for dinner to be served.
 Yet, at the same time, this rural idyll is all about modern comforts – its beautiful feature kitchen, cosy media room and stylish sunlit bathrooms will bring you right back to the 21st century.

-And then there’s the garden!
+And then there's the garden!
 Imagine a stairway through an avenue of tree ferns, leading down to the swimming pool at the far side of a velvety lawn, punctuated with sweet-scented frangipanis and coconut palms.
 This family-oriented villa considers the safety of small children with a gated fence that separates the building from the pool.
-Youngsters are further considered with toys, Playstation 2, and a library of children’s books and DVDs.
-Additionally, four bicycles are provided, two for adults and two for kids, and complimentary guest membership of Bali's number one private sports and leisure club, The Canggu Club, is included.
+Youngsters are further considered with toys, Playstation 2, and a library of children's books and DVDs.
+Additionally, four bicycles are provided, two for adults and two for kids.

 Located in a traditional village, Villa Mako also honours local culture; staff are happy to escort guests to Balinese Hindu ceremonies at the nearby temple, and the cook loves to prepare Balinese feasts.
 Villa Mako operates a grocery system on guest account with dishes chosen from a selection menu and customised according to requirements; the staff will happily do the provisioning for all meals at no additional cost.
 Indeed, guests rave about Villa Mako's home-cooked delights, all of which contribute to that previously-mentioned extra special WOW factor!